Waqar-ukaea/cuBQL-issue-reproducer/README.md

 --------------------------------------
 ```

-The executable returns exit status `0` for this result.

-The issue is reproduced when the traversal incorrectly reports no
+The issue is reproduced when traversal incorrectly reports no intersection:
-intersection:

 ```text
 --------------------------------------